SOLVING THE 1965 EXETER NH SIGHTINGS

 Why people can't identify fire balloons:

-- Only the bottom part containing the candles is visible.
+- Only the bottom part containing the candles is visible at a distance (right) unless the bag is

 - The maneuvers it makes seem to be intelligently controlled.